 The Shorter Oxford notes that the spelling “resumé” (one accent) is particularly associated with the sense of a summary of employment qualifications, which sense is “chiefly North American.”

 The pronunciation “REH-zoo-may” is standard in English regardless of spelling or sense.
 (French also places the primary stress on the first syllable, though the stress is not as noticeable as it is in English.)

 In the case of “resumé,” there is a strong reason for making a change from the historical spelling.
 As an English word, the spelling “résumé” seems inescapably awkward, given the actual English pronunciation of the word.
 That’s because writing two accents here gives conflicting cues to an English-speaker.
 With the English pronunciation, if the word is spelled with two accents, the same sign represents two different sounds in the same word—in the first syllable, ‘é’ is pronounced like the short ‘e’ in bet, in the third syllable it is pronounced like the long ‘a’ in “may.”
 (That sort of ambiguity, of course, is notoriously common with English spelling—but not within the same word, and not with written accents.
 “Résumé,” as far as I know, is the only word used in English that presents an ambiguous case with written accents, so there is no group of similar cases that can constitute a generally accepted rule for pronunciation.
 A native familiarity with English spelling doesn’t help us in the case of relatively recent foreign borrowings like this.)

-And there is no strong reason for retaining the first accent in the English word.
+Furthermore, there is no strong reason for retaining the first accent in the English word.
 Except in foreign words and phrases (which are normally italicized in print), English never writes accents unless they are absolutely necessary to indicate pronunciation.
 (For instance, on your restaurant sign, when your restaurant is a cafe.)
 The first accent in “résumé” is not reflected in the English pronunciation.
 If it were, we’d say “ray-zoo-may,” not “reh-zoo-may.”
-(And if we were speaking French, we’d say “hray-zoo-may.”)
+(If we were speaking French, we’d say “hray-zoo-may.”)
 Someone reading “résumé” knows, of course, how the word is pronounced.
 But there’s still a hitch in the reading while the signs are interpreted.
-If there are too many little hitches like this, they add up to a document that is difficult to read, which distracts the reader from the content and creates a bad impression.
+Too many little hitches like this add up to a document that is difficult to read, which distracts the reader from the content and creates a bad impression.
 Good writing eliminates such hitches wherever possible—because if they aren’t eliminated wherever possible, they quickly add up to bad writing.

 Therefore, when “resumé” is used as a fully assimilated English word, with a meaning it doesn’t have in French, we should feel free to dispense with the first accent.
 The second accent, however, is still highly desirable for the purpose of distinguishing “resumé” from the verb “resume,” and more generally for the purpose of indicating that, unlike most words in English with a final -e, the final syllable is pronounced.